gi1242/vim-tex-syntax/README.md

 ## Configuration options.

+`g:tex_special_arg_commands`
+: Space separated list of commands with special arguments (e.g. `usepackage`).
+  Arguments of these commands will be colored and not spell checked.

 `g:tex_special_commands`
-: Space separated list of special commands (e.g. `usepackage`).
-Arguments of these commands will be colored and not spell checked.
+: Space separated list of special commands (e.g. `large`).
+These will be colored differently from other commands (but the arguments will not be handled specially).

 `g:tex_section_commands`
 : Space separated list of sectioning commands (e.g. `chapter`).